Building a $40K/Month Passive SaaS: What 'Zero Ongoing Work' Actually Means

 This isn't passive.
 This is you working 60-hour weeks to ensure your future self works 5-hour weeks.

-The founders earning $40K/month with minimal ongoing work?
+The founders earning significant passive income with minimal ongoing work?
 They put in the grinding upfront work to make it possible.
 They built their foundation right the first time.

 Architecture for Passive SaaS